rafnixschaf/iota/crates/iota-framework/docs/iota-system/iota_system_state_inner.md

 This function should be called at the end of an epoch, and advances the system to the next epoch.
 It does the following things:
-1. Add storage charge to the storage fund.
+1. Add storage charge to the storage deposits.
-2. Burn the storage rebates from the storage fund.
+2. Burn the storage rebates from the storage deposits.
 These are already refunded to transaction sender's gas coins.
 3. Distribute computation charge to validator stake.
 4. Update all validators.